Holyrood Park: Royal Volunteer Review

 The most dramatic event in the park's history took place on 7 August 1860 when an immense assembly was made of the several Scottish volunteer regiments to appear before Queen Victoria and Prince Albert.
 The huge number of soldiers were billeted in schools, warehouses etc over the preceding days.
 These included the larger part of 250 regiments such as the Breadalbane Highlanders led by the aged John Campbell, 2nd Marquess of Breadalbane and Easdale Volunteers.
 All were under the overall command of Lt Gen George Wetherall.

 The "Artists Company" included William McTaggart, John Pettie and Samuel Bough.

 The fashion at the time was for ornamental arches along the route to be taken by the monarch, plus other temporary decorations.
 These were designed by a committee including David Octavius Hill, Joseph Noel Paton and W. B. Johnstone (Keeper of the Scottish National Gallery).
 Structures included a timber grandstand on the flat ground on the north edge of the park, capable of holding 3000 persons.

 The volunteers stood in groups on three sides of the grandstand, mainly along the north edge of the road.
 Beyond, the lower slopes of Arthur's Seat created a natural amphitheatre from which the non-ticketed observers could gather.
 These were numbered as 100 to 300,000 which was considerably more than the total population of Edinburgh, but as many volunteers brought their families from up north, is not impossible.

 Starting at 3pm Queen Victoria first drove by the 21,000 volunteers in an open carriage then sat on the "saluting dais" at the front of the grandstand.
 The Ross-shire Buffs provided the pipers for the ceremony.
 The soldiers then marched by the dais, saluting in waves as they were opposite the Queen.
 This took almost two hours.
 After readopting their original positions a unified general salute was made, followed by three cheers for the Queen.
 With the crowd then joining the cheer, the huge volume is said to have spooked multiple horses, upon which the various officers were mounted, and there was temporary confusion.

 The parade officially ended at 6pm but the crowds did not fully disperse until sunset.
 Official thanks were conveyed to the regiments by Adjutant General James Yorke Scarlett.

 A second major review took place in August 1881 with 44,000 parading under command of Gen Alastair Macdonald and a third in 1905.

+1970 Commonwealth Games

+The park hosted the 1970 British Commonwealth Games cycling road race, which featured 31 circuits over 102 miles and included climbs and a route through the Queen's Palace Gardens at the Palace of Holyroodhouse.